How I Made Life Safer

 Decision-makers implemented several of my recommendations, as follows.

-1. Ended monthly shift rotation of patrol officers for officer health and performance.
-Read International Journal of Genomics.
+1. Ended monthly shift rotation of patrol officers for officer health and performance and to prevent further fatality.
+Read this, International Journal of Genomics.
 Vol 2018 Article ID 8576890 and this.

-2. Appointed a female police chief here to be a role-model and mentor since use-of-force studies show that the influence of officer gender remained significant.
-Read Women & Criminal Justice Volume:16 Issue:4 Dated:2005 Pages:91-11 and this.
+2. Appointed female police chiefs Jacqueline A. Seabrooks on May 29, 2012 and Cynthia Renaud to be role-models and mentors since use-of-force studies show that the influence of officer gender remained significant.
+Read Women & Criminal Justice Volume:16 Issue:4 Dated:2005 Pages:91-117.

 3. Eliminated the classified incident report numbering policy to reduce judicial functions performed by patrol officers.

 4. Opened public community policing meetings that improve attitudes towards the police.
 Read Proc Natl Acad Sci U S A. 2019 Oct 1; 116(40):19894 and this.

 5. Increased evidence retention by a police department to four years by amending the evidence retention policy to meet the statute of limitations.

 6. Implemented the policy of patrol officers wearing masks during close encounters with the public in accordance with the CDC.